Sign In . Don't have a World Wisdom ID? Sign Up

 It was also during this period that Michon obtained a PhD in Islamic studies at Paris University (Sorbonne).
 His thesis was on the life and works of a scholar and spiritual guide of great renown from the north of Morocco, Shaykh Ahmad Ibn ‘Ajībah al-Hasanī (1747-1809), whose Autobiography (Fahrasa) and Glossary of Technical Terms of Sufism (Mi‘raj al-tashawwuf ilā haqā’iq al-tasawwuf) Michon translated from Arabic into French (1982; 1974 and 1990).
 Michon’s French translation of the Fahrasa of Ibn ‘Ajībah has been translated into English by David Streight (1999).

-Since retiring from the UN civil service in 1980, Dr. Michon has continued translating, including a French version of Martin Lings’ book Muhammad: His Life Based on the Earliest Sources, and a French rendering of the Koran (see www.altafsir.com).
+After retiring from the UN civil service in 1980, Dr. Michon continued translating, including a French version of Martin Lings’ book Muhammad: His Life Based on the Earliest Sources, and a French rendering of the Koran (see www.altafsir.com).

-He continues to consult on projects related to the preservation of Islamic cultural heritage.
-Dr. Michon regularly participates in international conferences and symposia, and has, over the years, given many lectures on subjects connected to the value of art as a means of communication between people who belong to different cultures, as well as on the necessity of protecting traditional arts and crafts everywhere in the world.
+He continued to consult on projects related to the preservation of Islamic cultural heritage.
+Dr. Michon regularly participated in international conferences and symposia, and over the years gave many lectures on subjects connected to the value of art as a means of communication between people who belong to different cultures, as well as on the necessity of protecting traditional arts and crafts everywhere in the world.

 Books/DVDs containing the work of Jean-Louis Michon